tytydraco/yessleep/out/Ive_Been_Logging_Into_Adopt_Me_For_Nearly_2_Years_But_This_Experience_Will_Remain_Stuck_With_Me_Forever.md

 This would be an experience I would never forget or unsee.
 As I finish this post, I want to remind you that after what I've been through, I'll likely never see "Adopt Me!" the same way ever again.

 After all, who knows if the virus is really dead?
 Is it still buried underground?
-All I can hope is that another disaster doesn't happen which triggers the virus to be released again, and I REALLY hope this cruel hacker spreads the virus to other games.
+All I can hope is that another disaster doesn't happen which triggers the virus to be released again, and I REALLY hope this cruel hacker doesn't spread the virus to other games.